 For the Levee Frosting

 - 1/2 cup (1 stick) salted butter, melted

 - 4 cups powdered sugar

-- Preheat oven to 350 degrees F. Use butter to grease a 9x13 inch cake pan.
+- Preheat oven to 350 degrees F. Use butter or nonstick spray to grease a 9x13 inch cake pan.

 - Beat 4 eggs in a large bowl or stand mixer, until thick.
 Beat in sugar and vanilla.